opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

 # 2. Downloading the VA

-Download the _VA_ (you should have received a download link already).
+Download the _VA_ (you should have received a download link).
 The _VA_ is distributed as a single, large, compressed file.
 Recommendation: use a [download manager](http://www.freedownloadmanager.org) to download such large files.
 Download managers can resume broken downloads at the point the download was interrupted.

   Extract the appliance.
 Download and install the [7zip](http://www.7-zip.org/download.html) program and unpack the downloaded file to a directory of your choice.